From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 When are technical setup and stage clarified?

-Technical setup, stage, power, setup time, access, room position and volume should ideally be checked before final detail planning.
+Technical setup, stage, power, setup time, access, room position and volume should ideally be checked before final detailed planning.
 For larger events, coordination with the venue, technical supplier or event planner is especially important.

 Is there a soundcheck?